 This website hosts a collection of problem instances from the diverse classes of mixed-integer nonlinear programming (MINLP) and continuous nonlinear programming (NLP).

 Since 2001, the Mixed-Integer Nonlinear Programming Library (MINLPLib) and the Nonlinear Programming Library (GLOBALLib) have provided algorithm developers with a large and varied set of both theoretical and practical test models.
 In recent years, major updates to MINLPLib lead to the inclusion of more instances, more solution points, and more information on each instance.
 Additionally, also purely continuous instances have been added to MINLPLib, including those from GLOBALLib.
-The original MINLPLib is still available here and GLOBALLib is available here.

 The primary format for all instances is the GAMS scalar format.
 Additionally, instances are provided in a number of other formats, as far as conversion is possible.